 By plane: Cologne has its own airport that’s a short train/taxi ride from the city centre and is one of Euro Wings hub airports (meaning lots of choice for flights).

 River cruise/Boat: As Cologne hugs the shores of the River Rhine, there’s an opportunity to arrive at the city via river cruise or regional boats too.

 With over 500 steps, this can be a pretty steep climb but well worth it to scale the heights of one of Cologne’s most iconic UNESCO World Heritage sights.

-Take a bottle of water, a good pair of shoes and enjoy the views across the city.
+If you want to avoid this, pop over and climb the tower in the morning, before the crowds arrive.
+Oh, and take a bottle of water, and a good pair of shoes and enjoy the views of the city.

 2.)
 Party and gorge in the Belgian District